kpachhai/hedera-monitor-incoming-transfers-evm-addrs/direct_database_query/README.md

 - For Solo you can set the env var on the importer deployment and it will restart:

-You can first run your own Solo network by following instructions at [Solo v0.50.0 Guide](https://solo.hiero.org/v0.50.0/docs/step-by-step-guide/)
+You can first run your own Solo network by following instructions at [Solo v0.50.0 Guide](https://solo.hiero.org/v0.50.0/docs/step-by-step-guide/).
+Note that Solo is used for testing purposes but you would be running the mirror node on testnet or mainnet for your use case.

 By default, transaction bytes are not persisted on Solo.
 You can enable it by: